 This report documents a training course that was held at the Research Institute for Mariculture, Bali, Indonesia in May 2003.
 The course covered both theoretical aspects of grouper husbandry via lectures and practical hands-on work in a grouper hatchery, including broodstock management, tank preparation egg collection, live feed production, health management, harvesting and transport and visits to commmercial grouper and milkfish hatcheries, grow-out facilities, markets and exporters.

 This article discusses a process for transacting pro-poor policy change is discussed drawing on examples in aquaculture from India.
 Based on research and development experience in Bihar, West Bengal and Orissa, and some further work in the western and central regions covering tribal populations, the Fisheries Development Commissioner encouraged the NACA-STREAM Initiative to recommend reforms under the FFDA scheme or even suggest a new “tribal” rainfed farming component that could be launched in the next year.

 In this issue: Efforts of a farmer in fish seed production for self-employment.
 Remembering: The missing capacity.
 Measuring the process.
 Women's fish farmers group in Nawalparasi, Nepal.
 Periphyton-based aquaculture: A sustainable technology for resource-poor farmers.
 Unlocking information on the internet: STREAM media monitoring and issue tracking.
 This edition is also available in Ilonggo, Nepali and Vietnamese.

-This report, the ninth in the series, contains information about the aquatic animal health status of fourteen states in the Asia-Pacific region.
+This report, the sixteenth in the series, contains information about the aquatic animal health status of fifteen states in the Asia-Pacific region.